Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Partition-based MacWilliams Identities

+\end{proof} For some cases, this partition is induced by partitions of an orbit.
+However, as we could not verify this for all instances, we leave it as an open question.

-We next show, that MacWilliams-type identities hold for the subfield-orbit enumerator. \begin{theorem}[MacWilliams-type Identities for the Subfield-Orbit Enumerator] Consider a linear code $\code \subseteq \field_{p^r}^n$ and let $\dualcode$ denote its dual.
-For a given $\rho \in \decompSq$, the number of codewords in the dual $\dualcode$ of subfield-orbit decomposition $\rho$ is given by
+We are now able to state the MacWilliams identities for the subfield-trace enumerator whose existence is given by \cite[Theorem 3.5]{gluesing2015fourier}. \begin{corollary}[MacWilliams-type Identities for the Symmetrized Subfield-Trace Enumerator] Consider a linear code $\code \subseteq \Fprn$ and let $\dualcode$ denote its dual.
+For a given $\rho \in \decompSq$, the number of codewords in the dual $\dualcode$ of subfield-trace decomposition $\rho$ is given by